Bad Faith Insurance Practices

 Statutory Violations Are Not Automatically Causes of Action

 Insurance Code § 790.03 defines unfair claims practices, but it does not create a direct private right of action.
-This is a critical legal point.
-You cannot sue your insurance company solely for violating § 790.03 — the statute itself does not give you standing to bring a claim in court based on that violation alone.
+The California Supreme Court held in Moradi-Shalal v.
+Fireman's Fund Ins.
+Co.(1988) 46 Cal.3d 287 that insureds cannot sue an insurer solely for violating § 790.03 — the statute itself does not give the insured standing to bring a claim in court based on that violation alone.
+The Supreme Court later confirmed this rule in Zhang v.
+Superior Court(2013) 57 Cal.4th 364, while holding that insureds may pursue separate Unfair Competition Law (UCL) claims based on the same underlying conduct, provided the UCL claim does not depend on a private right of action under § 790.03.
 The statute defines the standards, but the cause of action comes from elsewhere — typically the implied covenant of good faith and fair dealing (bad faith) or breach of contract.

 This means that even if you can point to specific statutory violations, those violations are not independently actionable claims you can plead in a lawsuit.
 You cannot simply list violations of § 790.03 in a complaint and expect a court to award damages.
 Instead, the statutory violations serve as evidence— they inform the court about the standard of conduct expected of insurers and help demonstrate that the insurer's behavior fell below that standard.